-- For easier operation, hold the pen perpendicular to the projection surface. - For the best performance, connect your computer to the projector using a VGA or HDMI cable for display and the USB cable for interactivity. - If you are using USB Display in Windows, you may need to disable Windows Aero in the Epson USB Display Settings program on your computer. - If you are having difficulty double-clicking in OS X, go to the System Preferences menu, select Mouse or Trackpad, and reduce the Double-Click Speed. - If you are projecting over a network, see the EasyMP Network Projection Operation Guide for performance adjustment instructions.
+- For easier operation, hold the pen perpendicular to the projection surface. - For the best performance, connect your computer to the projector using a VGA or HDMI cable for display and the USB cable for interactivity. - If you are using a computer, try setting your computer's display to 1280 × 800. - If you are using USB Display in Windows, you may need to disable Windows Aero in the Epson USB Display Settings program on your computer. - If you are projecting over a network, see the EasyMP Network Projection Operation Guide for performance adjustment instructions.